geopm/geopm/service/docs/source/requires.rst

 Dasbus Requirement
 ^^^^^^^^^^^^^^^^^^

-The geopm service requires a more recent version of dasbus than is currently packaged by Linux distributions (dasbus version 1.5 or more recent).
-The script located in the subdirectory of the geopm repo:
+The GEOPM service requires a more recent version of dasbus than is currently packaged by Linux distributions (dasbus version 1.5 or more recent).
+The script located in the subdirectory of the GEOPM repo:

 ``service/integration/build_dasbus.sh``